Soul Food Restaurants in San Francisco

 In its sheer volume and variety, San Francisco's culinary scene can't be beat.
 You can find every dish and drink you ever imagined here—and even some you haven't.
 Looking for some classic soul food during your stay in San Francisco?
 Look no further!
 Here are just a few of our favorite places for soul food in the city.

-Please note: during the city's recovery from COVID-19, it's best to contact these restaurants directly to confirm their hours and the kind of dining options they're offering.
+Please note: It's best to contact these restaurants directly to confirm their hours and dining options.

 The American Grilled Cheese Kitchen (1 South Park Ave.)